tolikshift/graphic/README.md

 Project that accompanies VGGI credit module.

-Lab 2 by Anatoliy Probotiuk, TR-23mp, 17 variant
+Calculation and graphics work (Operations on texture coordinates) by Anatoliy Probotiuk, TR-23mp, 17 variant